Travel postcard: a surrealist weekend in Brussels

 It was here that Magritte first met poet Louis Scutenaire in 1926, Irene Hamoir's husband and a leading figure in the Belgian surrealist movement.

-To help you picture the scene, why not order the bar's speciality, a half and half - half champagne and half wine.
-You could stay on and order dinner here, and sit for a while among the ghosts of the surrealists.
+To help you picture the scene, why not order the bar's specialty, a half and half - half champagne and half wine.
+You could stay on and order dinner here, and sit for a while among the ghosts of the surrealists. ($1 = 0.7889 euros)

 (Reporting By Ben Deighton)